-Dealing with complex data in PowerPoint and presenting it in a way that is easy to understand is a challenge that we face every day here at Presented.
-Get your data visualisation right (or indeed your data visualization if you are an American).
+Dealing with complex data visualisation challenges in PowerPoint is something that we face every day at Presented.
+Getting your data visualisation right will massively help your audience to understand your message.
+So here are some tips:

 1. Know your message:

-Before you even start thinking about how to visualise your data, you need to know what story you want to tell with the data.
-What do you want your audience to take away after seeing your chart?
+Before you even start thinking about data visualisation, you need to know what story you want to tell.
+What do you want your audience to take away after seeing each visual?

 For example: If you’re showing the annual revenue for your company for the past ten years, there could be a number of stories you are trying to tell.
 Your story could be that annual revenue is growing year on year, or it could be that despite annual revenue growing year on year, the % growth each year is actually decreasing.